The landscape of backyard trampoline and trampoline park litigation may change in the coming years as regulations are reviewed.

 Trampoline Park Risks

-There are now over 1,000 trampoline parks worldwide — all which have come into existence in just the past eight years.
 Hospitals in Canada are now seeing trampoline park injuries almost daily.
 The risks at trampoline parks or on backyard trampolines can vary, but include:

-- Colliding with another person or landing on them;
+- Colliding with another person or landing on them

-- Getting pushed off the trampoline;
+- Getting pushed off the trampoline

-- Falling off the trampoline and landing hard on an object or the ground;
+- Falling off the trampoline and landing hard on an object or the ground

-- Trying to do flips or tricks;
+- Trying to do flips or tricks

-- Landing improperly while jumping;
+- Landing improperly while jumping

-- Coming into contact with the frame or springs.
+- Coming into contact with the frame or springs

 According to a report by the Canadian Paediatric Society, the severity of trampoline-related injuries is increasing, as well.